hosseinkamyab/linux/README.md

 ## 3. Returning to Debian
 - I returned to **Debian** after the Ubuntu attempt failed.
-- I modified the **GRUB settings** for normal boot to match the safe mode settings (there was a specific keyword that helped make it work).
+- I modified the **GRUB settings** for normal boot to match the safe mode configuration.
+  To make it work properly, I added the option `dis_ucode_ldr` to the GRUB configuration, which is the same setting originally used in recovery mode.

 - After this adjustment, Debian finally **ran normally** on my ASUS N552VX.

 ## 4. Outcome